ShawnEsterman/AIO-Etsy-Stats/README.md

 can use the metrics to easily see how many sales in a day.

 > [!IMPORTANT]
-> This python repository is a part of a late Christmas gift to my wife, Nicole, who started her Etsy store in 2024.
+> This python repository is a part of a late Christmas gift and now birthday present to my wife, Nicole, who started her Etsy store in 2024.
 I hope that she loves it! ❤️

 > Cha Ching